rpanchyk/novatel-wireless-reconnect/README.md

 ## Contributing
+You can change this script according to your modem device.
+This is just the idea to solve connection drops.

 Report bugs, request features, and suggest improvements [on Github](https://github.com/acidtron/novatel-wireless-reconnect/issues).

 Or better yet, [open a pull request](https://github.com/acidtron/novatel-wireless-reconnect/compare) with the changes you'd like to see.